specter327/termux-api-stc/README.md

 AVAILABLE
 ```

-if useful output is required to establish that conclusion.
+when positive payload evidence would be required for that claim.

 ---

-# Know the environment you are running in
+# Environment inspection

 ```python
 from termux_api_stc import inspect_environment